 This does seem to have some overlap with an overlapping window manager, but there are a few things to note here.

-In this “sketch”, Obsidian Canvas is keeping track of where all these cards are and saving them in a .canvas.canvas file, which is just a small JSON file.
+In this “sketch”, Obsidian Canvas is keeping track of where all these cards are and saving them in a .canvas file, which is just a small JSON file.
 It’s also providing the Markdown editing for the regular cards (which can also be backed by separate pages).

 The Canvas also doesn’t really lend itself well to overlapping cards.
 You wouldn’t want to, or need to, when you have an infinite surface to work on.

-I also haven’t even begun to consider ways in which the cards could interact with each other, something more difficult to do with separate programs in a windowing system.
+I also haven’t even begun to consider ways in which the cards could interact with each other, something more difficult to do with separate programs in a windowing system. *All this talk of cards and I can’t help but think of HyperCard and how it might influence this as well.

 Going further